cs207-SpaceJam/cs207-FinalProject/spacejam/docs/examples.rst

         Each of the three methods above are implemented in :any:`spacejam.integrators`.
-The tolerance determining when to end Newton-Raphsons iterations and the break point in number of iterations can also respectively be controlled by the keyword arguments ``X_tol`` and ``i_tol`` in all integrator functions.
+The tolerance determining when to end Newton-Raphson iterations and the break point in number of iterations can also respectively be controlled by the keyword arguments ``X_tol`` and ``i_tol`` in all integrator functions.